Skip to main content

 Myeloma is a cancer of the plasma cells.
 Normal plasma cells live in the bone marrow and produce normal polyclonal (many types) antibodies that can fight many types of infections.
 For example, when you are vaccinated, the plasma cells learn to produce the antibodies needed to protect you against a specific illness.

 Myeloma cells are monoclonal (duplicates of a single cell) cancerous plasma cells that proliferate (grow) out of control in such a large number that they crowd the bone marrow – see Figure 1.
-Myeloma cells produce an abnormal protein known as monoclonal protein (myeloma protein, M-protein), which damages bone and bone marrow.
-M-protein is found in large amounts in the blood or urine of myeloma patients and is a way of measuring the disease.
+Myeloma cells produce an abnormal protein known as monoclonal protein (myeloma protein, M-protein), which can damage bone, bone marrow, and/or other tissue.

 Myeloma is called “multiple” because it usually involves multiple areas in the body.
 Myeloma most often grows in the bone marrow within the spine, skull, pelvis, rib cage, shoulders, and hips.
-Myeloma can appear as a lesion,

 regular number of healthy plasma cells and normal antibodies